Zentik-notifier/docs/docs/self-hosted/settings.md

 - `PushPassthroughToken` - Authentication token for passthrough service
 - `SystemTokenUsageStats` - System token usage statistics (JSON format).
 Contains the montly calls left to the requested token

+### Changelog

+Configuration for fetching changelog entries from a remote Zentik backend:

+- `ChangelogRemoteServer` - Base URL of the remote backend used to serve changelogs (should include the API prefix, e.g. `https://notifier-api.zentik.app/api/v1`).
+When set, the public `/changelogs` endpoints on this instance proxy reads to that remote server first and fall back to the local database if the remote is unavailable.

 ### Email Configuration

 Configuration for email notifications.
 The server can send emails for the various auth flows and some more events.
 It supports out of the box a generig SMTP ([Brevo](https://www.brevo.com/) is  very easy to setup with a good free tier) or Resend as HTTP protocol